haskell-game/tiny-games-hs/README.md

-The first Haskell tiny games contest took place in February 2023, inspired by the [BASIC 10Liner contest](https://www.homeputerium.de) (see also [their 2023 entries](https://gkanold.wixsite.com/homeputerium/games-list-2023)). f-a linked that in the #haskell-game chat, sm got nerd-sniped and set up the contest, and Haskell game devs showed up in force.
+The first Haskell tiny games contest took place in February 2023, inspired by the [BASIC 10Liner contest](https://www.homeputerium.de) (see also [their 2023 entries](https://gkanold.wixsite.com/homeputerium/games-list-2023)). f-a linked that in the #haskell-game chat, sm organised the contest, and Haskell game devs showed up in force.
 Our mission was to make playable games in 10 lines of 80 characters of Haskell.
 The prize..
 Glory!
 Also fun, learning, and advancing Haskell's suitability for game dev and programming in the small.